xalelax/blog/_drafts/a-game-of-throws.markdown

 categories: [math, statistics, science]
 ---

-I recently had the chance to mentor a high-school student who was doing an internship at the Max Planck institute for Nuclear Physics.
+I recently had the chance to mentor a high school student who was doing an internship at the Max Planck institute for Nuclear Physics.
 Since every project related to my actual work would require quite a solid knowledge of Quantum Field Theory, we could not do much there together.
-Still, I wanted to give him an idea of how does it feel like to work in theoretical physics, I decided to make him work on statistics and Monte Carlo simulations, which are easy enough to understand (at least, intuitively) with the math knowledge of a high-school student.
+Still, I wanted to give him an idea of how does it feel like to work in theoretical physics, I decided to make him work on problems related to statistics and Monte Carlo simulations, which are easy enough to understand (at least, intuitively) with the math knowledge of a high school student.

 When we started reviewing together the basics of combinatorial calculus (possibly one of my favourite topics in mathematics) I started assigning